The Legends of Treasure Island

 The series was loosely based on Robert Louis Stevenson's original 1883 novel Treasure Island.
 Featuring a mysterious and dark storyline, it incorporates magic and many new characters.
-Billy Bones is not in this series, instead Jim's father Mr. Hawkins is in his place.
-It was broadcast in the United Kingdom and in other countries throughout Europe and Asia and was also aired in Australia on ABC TV Network.
+Billy Bones is not depicted in this series, he is replaced by Jim's father, Mr. Hawkins.

+The series was broadcast in the United Kingdom and in other countries throughout Europe and Asia and was also aired in Australia on ABC TV Network.
 The programme was a FilmFair production for Central Independent Television.
 As of 2021, The Legends of Treasure Island is owned by ITV plc.

 Characters

 This cartoon, unlike most other Treasure Island cartoons and movies, featured the main characters as anthropomorphic animals: